GetJOMO/slate/source/index.html.md

 }
 ```

-This endpoint will allow an Attendee with a `:joined` status to check-in to an event.
+This endpoint will allow an Attendee with a `:joined` status to create a photo
+check-in to an event.
+Since the Checkin is a 'Photo Checkin', the `:media` attribute is required.

 ### HTTP Request